 - smartEX only accepts a 15 character ID and automatically formats the pasted ID from Suica App deleting the final 2 characters

 Here is a suggestion for a smooth maiden smartEX voyage.
 The EX App itself cannot verify if everything is in working order with JR East Mobile Suica, but JR Central station attendants at Tokaido Shinkansen ticket gates can verify it for you.
 Verification requires the following:

 Tell the Shinkansen gate attendant that you want to verify your smartEX ticket purchase and hand them your iPhone.
 A quick check on the reader is all that is needed.
 If all is in order you are assured of a smooth process every time.
 Have your smartEX ID and password on hand in case something goes wrong.
 The attendant will need it to print out paper tickets.

 The information on this post has been updated to reflect changes in smartEX and Mobile Suica systems.
-Apple Pay Suica card numbers do not change when deleted and re-added to Wallet or when migrating an Apple Pay Suica card to a new device.
+Apple Pay Suica card ID numbers do not change when removed and re-added to Wallet or when migrating Apple Pay Suica to a new device.